-The key reason why the opposite effect arises is that as the distribution of preferences is scaled up, the probability of delegation to the fund manager becomes very small, which is suboptimal given (6).
-If, however, the probability of delegation remains high but preferences become more heterogeneous in the tails, then the underutilization of the fund manager's information is not a concern, and the key goal is to ensure the aggregation of extreme investors' preferences.
-Such a change corresponds to the perturbation of the distribution introduced in Proposition 2, which increases the importance of the tails but keeps the middle of the distribution unchanged.
-As the next result shows, if tails become sufficiently heavy, then voting choice dominates complete delegation.
+If, however, the probability of delegation remains high and preferences become more heterogeneous in the tails, then the underutilization of the fund manager's information is not a concern, and the key goal is to ensure the aggregation of investors' preferences.
+This corresponds to the perturbation of the distribution introduced in Proposition 1, which increases the importance of the tails but keeps the middle of the distribution unchanged.
+As the next result shows, if tails become sufficiently heavy, voting choice dominates complete delegation.
 Moreover, at some point, both voting choice and complete delegation become dominated by mandatory pass-through voting.